Buick LaCrosse: LaCrosse Super (2008–2009)

 The 2008 base price for the LaCrosse Super was $32,820, which rose to $33,805 for 2009.
 Assembled alongside other LaCrosse models at GM's Oshawa Car Assembly Plant 2, sales reached 2,277 for 2008 and 139 for 2009.

 Safety

 The LaCrosse received a Good overall score in the Insurance Institute for Highway Safety's frontal impact crash test and a Marginal overall rating in the side impact test.
 Injury measurements for the side-impact crash test include a Poor mark for the driver's torso and a Marginal score for the driver's pelvis and leg.
 Side airbags are limited to the curtain type for both front and rear rows; the torso-type side airbag is unavailable.
 2007 models also earned one out of five stars in a National Highway Traffic Safety Administration side-impact crash test.
-The IIHS also found that the 2006–08 model year LaCrosse had the second-highest fatality rate in the large four-door car class; only the Buick Lucerne fared worse.
+The IIHS also found that the 2006–08 LaCrosse had the second-highest fatality rate in the large four-door car class; only the Buick Lucerne fared worse.